Open-system approach to nonequilibrium quantum thermodynamics at arbitrary coupling: First and second law of thermodynamics

-\emph{First and second law of thermodynamics.---} Fixing the unique splitting of the generator into $\mathcal{H}_t$ and $\mathcal{D}_t$ according to the principle of minimal dissipation allows us to identify the associated Hamiltonian $K_S(t)$ as an effective Hamiltonian for the system, that encompasses the collective effects of the bath onto it.
+Fixing the unique splitting of the generator into $\mathcal{H}_t$ and $\mathcal{D}_t$ according to the principle of minimal dissipation allows us to identify the associated Hamiltonian $K_S(t)$ as an effective Hamiltonian for the system, that encompasses the collective effects of the bath onto it.
 The variation of internal energy of the system can be then defined as $\Delta U_S (t) = \Tr \{K_S(t)\rho_S(t)\} - \Tr \{K_S(0)\rho_S(0)\}$ such that the first law arises naturally as

 by defining work and heat contributions as